 | on the action bar.
 The categories typically include the most commonly used actions, so that you can quickly find them.
 For example, on the Sales Orders page, the Order, Release, and Posting actions are promoted categories.

-To remove, hide, and show actions and action groups
+Remove, hide, and show actions and action groups

 When you want to show or hide an action, the options under the arrowhead define what can do depending on the action's state.

 - Choose the arrowhead for an action or action group.

 - Choose from one of the following options:

 |Remove||This option appears if the selected action is also shown somewhere else on the navigation bar or action bar.
 Choosing this option deletes the action from the selected location so that it no longer appears.
 The action or action group remains in the other locations.|

 |Hide||This option appears if the action or action group isn't located anywhere else on the navigation bar or action bar.
 Like Remove, choosing this option makes the action or action group disappear from the navigation bar or action bar.
 However, in personalising mode, the action or action group are still shown in the current position, except that it appears dimmed.|